 Irish people are pretty divided on their preferences with regard to the flute to be used or played for various occasions.
-By default, most Irish prefer the simple-system flute, especially a wooden type.
-However, recently, others have developed a liking on flutes of Boehm-system type, which is somehow reminiscent of a contemporary metal flute.
+By default, most Irish prefer the simple-system flute, especially a wooden flute type.
+However, recently, others have developed a liking for flutes of Boehm-system type, which is somehow reminiscent of a contemporary metal flute.

 There is a need to delineate the major differences between the two types and appreciate the advantages of each.

 While they are dominantly metal in material, Boehm-system flutes may also be of a wooden type.
 They present a typically complicated key system with their distinct cylindrical holes.
 During the mid-19th century, Theobald Boehm, a German flutist and instrument maker, was the proponent of this flute type.
 According to him, this relatively innovative flute type has a refined tune and a louder pitch, particularly when played at the 3rd octave.
 With these features, Boehm-system flutes are applicable in orchestras or other musical ensembles with a classical and refined theme.
 Such was the popularity of this flute type at that time that orchestra conductors highly recommend it for most flute players.
 Its relatively more complicated features are attributed to its intricate playing techniques.
 With its intricacy, traditional music pieces of Ireland seldom appreciate it.
 A flutist may also be challenged in channeling his creativity through this instrument since the latter’s cylindrical bores may find it hard for him to do a transition between notes.